Luis Alberto Lopez vs. Michael Conlan: Start time, date, where to stream, and full fight card

 Tale of the Tape

-Luis Alberto Lopez vs. Michael Conlan airs on ESPN+ at 2 p.m.
+Luis Alberto Lopez vs. Michael Conlan airs today/tonight on ESPN+ at 2:30 p.m.
 ET (Saturday, May 27th., 2023).
 Ring walks for the main event are expected at around 5 p.m.
 ET.
-These times are subject to change depending on the length of the scheduled undercard bouts on the card, which are scheduled for 2 p.m.
+These times are subject to change depending on the length of the scheduled undercard bouts on the card, which are scheduled for 2:30 p.m.
 ET.

 Tickets